LiamHz/liamhz.github.io/md-blog/leaving-tech-to-pursue-art.md

 - Creating meaningful impact on the world
 - Becoming someone both themselves and others will admire

-**Money**: I grew up poor, but I don’t particularly care about making money.
+**Money**: I grew up poor, but I don't particularly care about making money.
 Beyond paying for rent and groceries I don’t have many material desires.
 The past two years I worked at an AI hedge fund in San Francisco, found myself surrounded by millionaires, and saw that they weren't notably happier than my broke college friends.
 I really enjoy creating things, and know that this will be true for the next few decades, so working a soulless job to retire early doesn't appeal to me.

 **Founder**: I need to learn more, and experience more of the world before I’m capable of bringing a meaningful vision of the world into reality.
 The problems I’m currently able to solve (CRMs, tools for developers etc) aren't problems that I care about.
+I'd much rather tell stories that inspire people and bring a smile to the people I’m close to.

 I also want to get out of the bubble I currently live in and experience new ways of living.